 You’ve polished your resume, conquered your cover letter and sent off your application.
 Next comes the most nerve-wracking step of the job search: the interview.
+But how do you best approach the interviewing process if you have hearing loss?

 Regardless of your age or profession, job interviews are stressful.
 Having hearing loss can add extra pressure to the process.
-You may wonder: When should I bring up my hearing loss—or should I bring it up at all?
+You may wonder: When should I bring up my hearing loss — or should I bring it up at all?
 What should I say if I’m asked about my hearing aids?

 While it’s normal to feel a bit nervous, remember that you bring unique skills and strengths to the position.
 Hearing loss is not a weakness; in fact, learning to adapt to hearing difficulties demonstrates good problem-solving and communication skills—and that’s exactly what employers look for.
 Showing up prepared, communicating confidently and drawing on your experience will help you ace your interviews and impress prospective employers.
 Use these interview tips to set yourself up for success.